 Degree Accreditation is acknowledgement by an external body, that a degree programme meets a defined set of overarching criteria.
 Accreditation by the Royal Society of Biology recognises and supports the advancement of skills and education in the biosciences, throughout the UK and internationally.
 Graduates from accredited degree programmes are equipped with well-rounded knowledge and skill sets, making them highly employable both within and beyond their chosen field.

-Lots of other organisations also accredit degrees programmes, including the Institute of Physics and the Royal Society of Chemistry.
-Some, such as the Institute of Biomedical Science are looking for degrees that meet specific requirements for programme content and enable you to gain professional registration.
+Lots of other organisations also accredit degree programmes, including the Institute of Physics and the Royal Society of Chemistry.
+Some, such as the Institute of Biomedical Science, are looking for degrees that meet specific requirements for programme content and enable you to gain professional registration.

 Benefits of Accreditation to Key Stakeholders

 Degree Accreditation Awards Ceremony:

 To celebrate biosciences in higher education, the Royal Society of Biology hosts an annual Degree Accreditation Awards Ceremony.
 The evening Awards Ceremony celebrates universities who have been awarded accreditation over the last year.